 I’ve lived back in Rugby town for approximately 5 years now.
-To try to touch base with goings on and events in the community and local business environment; I decided to join a few local Facebook groups.
+To try to touch base with goings on and events in the community and local business environment; I recently decided to join a few local Facebook groups.

 There’s been quite a lot of frustration aired from locals through Facebook about the number of coffee shops, ice cream parlours, restaurants, vape, tattoo shops and barber shops – showing a frustration that there’s a lack of diversity in what the high street offers nowadays.